 Hogan’s former chief of staff implored him to back him up.
-Instead, Hogan publicly rebutted him
+Instead, Hogan publicly rebutted him.

 Former governor Parris Glendening (D) said the agency has the ability to borrow money on behalf of small municipalities that have “neither the technical skills or the ability to finance” various environmental projects.

 But large payouts, such as the severance package for McGrath, “is not the norm for public service,” Glendening said in an interview.
-“What happened here is that they were applying the rules of the private sector to the operations of public sector policies.”
+“What happened here is that they were applying the rules of the private sector to the operations of public-sector policies.”

 By the time he agreed to be Hogan’s chief of staff, McGrath had spent several orders of magnitude more than his predecessors at the Maryland Environmental Service, records show, including booking 79 hotel stays in less than four years.